MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ```
 let
   Source = Sql.Database(ServerName, DatabaseName),
-  Navigation = Source{[Schema = "SalesLT", Item = "SalesOrderHeader"]}[Data],
+  Navigation = Source{[Schema = "wwi", Item = "fact_Sale"]}[Data],
-  #"Kept bottom rows" = Table.LastN(Navigation, 20),
+  #"Kept bottom rows" = Table.LastN(Navigation, 10),
-  #"Removed other columns" = Table.SelectColumns(#"Kept bottom rows", {"SalesOrderID", "SalesOrderNumber", "AccountNumber"})
+  #"Choose columns" = Table.SelectColumns(#"Kept bottom rows", {"Sale Key", "Customer Key", "Invoice Date Key", "Description", "Quantity", "Profit"})
 in
-  #"Removed other columns"
+  #"Choose columns""
 ```

 ##### Understanding the query evaluation

-Checking the applied steps pane, you notice that the step folding indicators are showing that the transforms that you added, Kept bottom rows and choose columns (shown as Removed other columns), are marked as steps that will be evaluated outside the data source or, in other words, at the Power Query engine.
+Checking the applied steps pane, you notice that the step folding indicators are showing that the transforms that you added, Kept bottom rows and Choose columns, are marked as steps that will be evaluated outside the data source or, in other words, at the Power Query engine.

 ![Applied steps pane for the query with the step folding indicators showcasing that the Kept bottom rows and the Removed other columns steps are marked as steps that will be evaluated outside the data source](media/query-folding-basics/no-folding-steps.png)